- International stocks can play a key role in diversification of investor portfolios.

 Some investors may also believe that investing in US multinational companies can provide adequate exposure to international markets.
 They may point to the fact that about a third of S&P 500 revenue comes from overseas3—what is known as the passthrough effect.
 But according to Malwal, there's only so much international exposure one can get by investing in multinationals.
 "For example, if there's an economic boom happening in some countries, those local businesses are more likely to directly benefit from that than a US-based company with some foreign earnings exposure," he says.

 Currently, given that many of the world's economies are similarly positioned in terms of their economic cycles, investors may also wonder if international diversification might have limited potential.
 Yet in tumultuous times, international investments can offer exposure to companies that may be affected differently by geopolitical situations.
 For example, while higher commodity prices often create headwinds for US stocks, non-US commodity producers have generally seen their revenues soar.
 These companies rely on selling energy, metals, or agricultural products (food and fertilizers) for their earnings.
-"Even this year, which has been a volatile year for stocks, international portfolio managers are finding opportunities to add exposure to stocks that are experiencing strong earnings growth," Malwal says.
+"Even in 2022, which was a volatile year for stocks, international portfolio managers found opportunities to add exposure to stocks that had earnings growth potential," Malwal says.

 International portfolio managers can help balance risk and long-term returns